Welcome to Summer!

 tempt me to be out with him.

-wonderfully by graduate students at UMD, we left with Strauss melodies
+students at UMD, we left with Strauss melodies lifting our

-lifting our spirits despite the freezing rain.
-Dinner will be
+spirits despite the freezing rain.
+Dinner will be remembered

-remembered (we are all "foodies" so know that it was better than good);
+(we are all "foodies" so know that it was better than good); the

-the revolving top was a treat even in the rain.
-Jo had organized this
+revolving top was a treat even in the rain.
+Jo had organized

+closed.
 Sally saved the day with her cell phone GPS system.
-Despite the hurry,

 Oct.
 9 - Our